Community Projects

 Peak Community Services Residences

 This area where the former Tipton Elementary School was located has been owned by Peak Community Services, Inc. since 2016.
 Two duplexes that will provide independent living options were built in 2024.
-The Logansport City Council is also considering a proposal from Peak for development of residential group homes at Dunwoody Park.
+Peak is also planning to develop residential group homes at the former Dunwoody Park.

 Habitat for Humanity – Logansport Community Build

-This new construction is located at the corner of Wright and 19th Street.
-A groundbreaking ceremony was held April 26, 2025.
+This new construction single family home is located at the corner of Wright and 19th Street.
+A groundbreaking ceremony was held April 26, 2025 and the build was completed in August 2025.

 The City of Logansport was awarded funding in February 2023 to address blighted conditions by demolishing the concrete slab foundation of the Trelleborg site, located at One North General Street in Logansport.
 The 12.52+ acre property was rezoned from Light Industrial to High Density Residential (R4) in Summer 2024.
 The 4% Tax Credit “Storyville Apartments” development would include 72 workforce housing units, green space, and a possible child care facility, with a proposed development cost of $17,315,013.